dodicin/pydct/README.md

 The file `test.py` contains the standard tests which have been given in the project.

-The file `compare.py` outputs the time taken for both `scipy` and `pydct`'s DCT implementations to apply to randomly generated matrices of increasing size.
+The file `compare.py` outputs the time taken for both `scipy` and `pydct`'s DCT implementations applied to randomly generated matrices of increasing size.
 The data is outputted in `data/data.csv`.

 #
 ## Authors